-Three smaller studies not conducted in the United States (n=4,273) from South Korea, 113 Finland, 112 and Hong Kong 111,125 also examined the incidence of second primary malignancies in persons with differentiated thyroid cancer being treated or not treated with RAI.
-These studies generally reported the cumulative radiation doses in gigabecquerel (GBq) units (1 GBq = 27.03 mCi).
-Radiation doses in clinical practice vary and generally correspond to the indication for RAI, such that lower doses (1.11 GBq) are used for ablation and higher doses (up to 5.5 GBq) are used for adjuvant therapy for known or suspected residual disease.5 The largest study (n=2,468) included persons with differentiated thyroid cancer with at least one year of followup after thyroidectomy at a national university hospital in South Korea between 1976 and 2010.
-Second primary malignancy was defined as a non-synchronous, non-thyroidal malignancy diagnosed at least 12 months after the index thyroid cancer diagnosis or RAI treatment.
-With an average of 7 years of followup (total person-years, not reported), patients who received the highest cumulative dose of RAI (≥37 GBq) had an excess risk of 101.4 cancers per 10,000 person-years compared to the general Korean population.
-The excess risk decreased with lower cumulative doses (22.3-36.9 GBq, 24.6 cancers per 10,000 person-years) and no excess risk was observed at cumulative doses below 22.2 GBq.
-The study from Finland (n=910) included persons treated for differentiated thyroid cancer at one of two university hospitals between 1981 and 2002.
+Three smaller studies (n=4,273), from South Korea, Finland, and Hong Kong also examined the incidence of second primary malignancies in persons with differentiated thyroid cancer being treated or not treated with RAI.
+These studies generally reported the cumulative radiation doses in gigabecquerel (GBq) units (1 GBq=27.03 mCi).
+Radiation doses in clinical practice vary and generally correspond to the indication for RAI, such that lower doses (1.11 GBq) are used for ablation and higher doses ( $\leq$ 5.5 GBq) are used for adjuvant therapy for known or suspected residual disease.
+The largest study (n=2,468) included persons with differentiated thyroid cancer with at least 1 year of followup after thyroidectomy at a national university hospital in South Korea from 1976 to 2010.
+Second primary malignancy was defined as a nonsynchronous, nonthyroidal malignancy diagnosed at least 12 months after the index thyroid cancer diagnosis or RAI treatment.
+With an average of 7 years of followup (total person-years not reported), patients who received the highest cumulative dose of RAI ( $\geq$ 37 GBq) had an excess risk of 101.4 cancer cases per 10,000 person-years compared with the general Korean population.
+The excess risk decreased with lower cumulative doses (22.3 to 36.9 GBq; 24.6 cancer cases per 10,000 person-years), and no excess risk was observed at cumulative doses below 22.2 GBq.
+The study from Finland (n=910) included persons treated for differentiated thyroid cancer at one of two university hospitals from 1981 to 2002.
 Cases were matched to five controls with no prior thyroid cancer (selected from a national population register) on age, sex, and place of residence.
 Second primary malignancy was defined as an invasive cancer diagnosed at least 12 months after the index thyroid cancer was diagnosed.
-With an average of 16 years of followup (14,104 person-years) for all cases, patients who received more than the median cumulative dose of RAI (>3.7 GBq) had an excess risk of 25.3 cancers per 10,000 person-years compared to the controls.
-However, persons who did not receive any RAI also had an excess risk of 29.2 cancers per 10,000 person-years compared to controls.
-The third study from Hong Kong (n=895) included persons with papillary or follicular thyroid cancer using data from a single hospital in Hong Kong between 1971 and 2009.
-111 This study used the "standard" ablative dose (3 GBq), but higher doses were considered in the presence of more extensive disease.
+With an average of 16 years of followup (14,104 person-years) for all cases, patients who received more than the median cumulative dose of RAI (>3.7 GBq) had an excess risk of 25.3 cancer cases per 10,000 personyears compared with the controls.
+However, persons who did not receive any RAI also had an excess risk of 29.2 cancer cases per 10,000 person-years compared with controls.
+The third study from Hong Kong (n=895) included persons with papillary or follicular thyroid cancer using data from a single hospital in Hong Kong from 1971 to 2009.
+This study used the "standard" ablative dose (3 GBq), but higher doses were considered in the presence of more extensive disease.
 Second primary malignancy was defined as cancer diagnosed more than 12 months after diagnosis of the index thyroid cancer.
-With an average of 7.8 years of followup, 8.7 percent patients who received RAI developed a second primary malignancy versus 3.2 percent of patients who did not receive RAI (p=0.004).
+With an average of 7.8 years of followup, 8.7 percent of patients who received RAI developed a second primary malignancy versus 3.2 percent of patients who did not receive RAI (p=0.004).